A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Dataset Refinement for Robust Learning

 Since the calculation is performed after the target model training, the metrics used in the training dynamics-based methods are stable.
 Nevertheless, the computational cost of the subset selection process inevitably increases linearly with the number of training rounds.

-\textbf{Others.} Consistency of networks can also be used to identify the mislabeled data \cite{malach2017decoupling, nguyen2019self}.
-For example, \citet{malach2017decoupling} maintained two networks, and they assumed that label is noisy if both networks disagree with the given label.
-And the networks are updated using the samples with different label predictions.
+\textbf{Others.} Consistency of networks can also be used to identify the mislabeled data \cite{malach2017decoupling, nguyen2019self, karim2022unicon}.
+For example, \citet{malach2017decoupling} maintained two networks, and they assumed that the label was noisy if both networks disagreed with the given label.
+And the networks are updated using the samples with different label predictions. \citet{karim2022unicon} used the Jensen-Shannon divergence (JSD) to measure the disagreement between the two networks and estimated the filter rate from the JSD distribution.
+Based on the filter rate, they filtered out an equal number of noisy samples from each class for a uniform selection of easy and hard samples.
 Apart from relying on the prediction of models, subset selection can also be performed by analyzing data representations.
 TopoFilter \cite{wu2020topological} utilizes the spatial topological pattern of learned representations to detect true-labeled examples with theoretical proof.
-NGC \cite{wu2021ngc} iteratively constructs the nearest neighbor graph using latent representations and performs geometry-based sample selection by aggregating information from neighborhoods.
+NGC \cite{wu2021ngc} iteratively constructs the nearest neighbor graph using latent representations and performs geometry-based sample selection by aggregating neighborhood information.
 Soft pseudo-labels are assigned to unselected examples.
+Besides, noisy data can also be identified by specially designed networks.
+For example, \citet{nagalapatti2022your} designed the Relevant Data Selector (RDS) module, which is private to each client in the federated learning setting.
+The RDS module assigns low values to irrelevant/noisy data to identify and filter them and improve the performance of the global learning model.

-In the application of fine-grained vision learning, web images have received increasing attention because they are easily accessible and do not require manual annotation \cite{yao2016domain}.
+For the application of fine-grained vision learning, web images have received increasing attention because they are easily accessible and do not require manual annotation \cite{yao2016domain}.
 However, due to the presence of noisy labels, models trained directly on web images tend to have an inferior recognition ability.
 To alleviate this issue, subset selection is often adopted to identify clean samples and filter out noisy ones.
 Initially, many works focused on designing loss-based subset selection algorithms, \ie, selecting clean samples out of mini-batches based on their losses.
-To further introduce other usable examples (such as hard example) into training, \citet{sun2020crssc} proposed a certainty-based reusable sample selection for coping with label noise in web images.
+To further introduce other usable examples (such as hard examples) into training, \citet{sun2020crssc} proposed a certainty-based reusable sample selection for coping with label noise in web images.